 Pathway Academy provides students with a clear guided pathway to reach their academic goals during their first and second years of college.
 Pathways aspires to provide students with the proper academic and support services to ensure a positive first time college experience at Cuyamaca College.
 Pathway Academy helps students develop the self-directed learning process to foster a sense of confidence, independence, and personal success.
-In order to create this impactful college experience, Pathway Academy provides students with the following services, access to accelerated courses in Math, English, and ESL; peer mentoring; priority registration; personalized course management; workshops in financial aid; a Summer bridge Program; parent orientations; University field trips; career exploration, and much more!
-Whether you are seeking to earn an associate's degree, a career and technical education certificate, or transferring to a fouryear university, Pathway Academy is the fast lane to your educational success!
-Please visit our webpage for more information: www. cuyamaca.edu/future-students/pa/default.aspx
+In order to create this impactful college experience, Pathway Academy provides students with the following services, access to accelerated courses in Math, English, and ESL; peer mentoring;

+priority registration; personalized course management; workshops in financial aid; a Summer bridge Program; parent orientations; University field trips; career exploration, and much more!
+Whether you are seeking to earn an associate's degree, a career and technical education certificate, or transferring to a four-year university, Pathway Academy is the fast lane to your educational success!
+Please visit our webpage for more information: www.cuyamaca.edu/student-support/additional-support-and-assistance-programs/pathway-academy/index.php